-Its just a stylistic choice to show that the zeppelin is being overwhelmed and torn apart by a hail of cannon fire.
-Not the best way to express it by the animators..but there you go..
+It's just a stylistic choice to show that the zeppelin is being overwhelmed and torn apart by a hail of cannon fire.
+Not the best way to express it by the animators...but there you go...

-In the OVAs (though I assume this applies to the Manga and Anime as well), why do Hellsing's human soldiers NOT use anti ghoul/vampire munitions and weapons, especially during the Valentine Brother's attack?
+In the OVAs (though I assume this applies to the manga and anime as well), why do Hellsing's human soldiers NOT use anti-ghoul/vampire munitions and weapons, especially during the Valentine brothers' attack?
 Later, the Wild Geese are likewise shown using what appear to be standard bullets that fail miserably against Millennium's grunts.
-Even Iscariot gives blessed munitions to it's nameless soldiers.
+Even Iscariot gives blessed munitions to its nameless soldiers.

 They do use anti-vampire munitions, or at least the Wild Geese do.
-During the attack on the manor one of the Geese says they're running low on silver bullets.
+During the attack on the manor, one of the Geese says they're running low on silver bullets.
 They're probably a lot less effective on ghouls thanks to their body armor, and vampires just move too quickly to hit, especially in close quarters.

 In the manga, they have silver bullets.
 This is explicitly stated.
 They may have departed from this in the OVA, though.
 In the manga, the vampires just moved too quickly for the Wild Geese to hit them.

 They're using regular silver, not blessed silver, so no wonder their bullets aren't as effective.
 As for the ghoul attack earlier in the series, in the OVA, some nameless Hellsing guy shouts 'THE ENEMY ARE GHOULS!' over the radio.
-Obviously they weren't prepared for a vampire attack on their headquarters, and were using regular ammunition.
-Monumentally stupid for a supposed anti-vampire organisation, but evidently that's the case.
+Obviously, they weren't prepared for a vampire attack on their headquarters, and were using regular ammunition.
+Monumentally stupid for a supposed anti-vampire organisation, but evidently, that's the case.

 Rip Van Winkle wouldn't be a terribly inaccurate reference for all of the Last Battalion, since they've been in hiding for decades.
-Much of Rip's abilities are references to the opera "Der Freishutz", which is generally translated as "The Marksman" or "The Freeshooter."
+Much of Rip's abilities are references to the opera "Der Freischütz", which is generally translated as "The Marksman" or "The Freeshooter."
 Magic bullets and deals with the devil are involved.